William James: View on spiritualism and associationism

 because there is nothing from within creating ideas; they just arise by associating objects with one another.

 On the other hand, a spiritualist believes that mental events are attributed to the soul.
 Whereas in associationism, ideas and behaviors are separate, in spiritualism, they are connected.
 Spiritualism encompasses the term innatism, which suggests that ideas cause behavior.
 Ideas of past behavior influence the way a person will act in the future; these ideas are all tied together by the soul.
 Therefore, an inner soul causes one to have a thought, which leads them to perform a behavior, and memory of past behaviors determine how one will act in the future.

 James had a strong opinion about these schools of thought.
 He was, by nature, a pragmatist and thus took the view that one should use whatever parts of theories make the most sense and can be proven.
 Therefore, he recommended breaking apart spiritualism and associationism and using the parts of them that make the most sense.
 James believed that each person has a soul, which exists in a spiritual universe, and leads a person to perform the behaviors they do in the physical world.
 James was influenced by Emanuel Swedenborg, who first introduced him to this idea.
 James stated that, although it does appear that humans use associations to move from one event to the next, this cannot be done without this soul tying everything together.
 For, after an association has been made, it is the person who decides which part of it to focus on, and therefore determines in which direction following associations will lead.
 Associationism is too simple in that it does not account for decision-making of future behaviors, and memory of what worked well and what did not.
 Spiritualism, however, does not demonstrate actual physical representations for how associations occur.
 James combined the views of spiritualism and associationism to create his own way of thinking.
 James discussed tender-minded thinkers as religious, optimistic, dogmatic, and monistic.
-Tough-minded thinkers were irreligious, pessimistic, pluralists, and skeptical.
+Tough-minded thinkers were irreligious, pessimistic, pluralists, and sceptical.
 Healthy-minded individuals were seen as natural believers by having faith in God and universal order.
 People who focused on human miseries and suffering were noted as sick souls.